-Leave: Invercargill Airport on Tuesday 23 September 2025 back Wednesday 8 October 2025
+Leave: Invercargill Airport on Tuesday 21 September 2027 (Term 3 Holidays) 6 or 8 October 2027 (cost dependant)

 Transport: Plane, train, coach, bus, boat

-Staff: Mrs Zara Parsons, Miss Ruth McSoriley, Mrs Laura Whitaker
+Staff: Mrs Zara Parsons, TBC

-Draft Itinerary: Click Here
+Draft Itinerary: click here

-Packing List: Click Here
+Packing List: TBC

-It is a privilege to participate in these events and in order to do so, your child’s attendance record must be above 85%.
+It is a privilege to participate in these events and in order to do so, your child’s attendance record must be above 90%.
 Students must have a good pastoral record, be up to date with their work and ensure all outstanding course fees are paid prior to the trip.
 Normal school rules apply.

 This event contains risks, including overseas travel, theme park rides, environments quite different to what some students are used to, and very busy/populous locations.
 This event is supervised by school staff who will manage risk and hazards according to the school’s safety management plan.
 This includes careful planning, preparation, supervision, and training to reduce risks as much as practicable.
 Students will be supervised by a team of parents and teachers (kaiārahi).
 Each kaiārahi will be responsible for a group of no more than eight students, checking in with them as we get on and off transport, move between locations, check in on the dorm rooms, and keep a general eye on the well-being of students in their care.
 There may be the odd activity where students may have some unsupervised time in pairs within specific locations; on these occasions, students must always be with their buddy, have a means to contact the group leader and/or their kaiārahi, and demonstrate awareness of the emergency meet up location before they separate from the group.
 While risks can be managed to acceptable levels, they cannot be totally eliminated.
 Some risk is retained for its learning and experiential value.
 If you wish to come into school to see our safety management systems or have any questions, feel free to contact Zara Parsons on 03 2116030 or [email protected]